 Top things to do around the Champs Elysees & Golden Triangle:

-Follow along with this map for all the places covered in this Champs Elysees Itinerary:
+Click on this image to open in Google Maps and follow all the places covered in this Champs Elysees Itinerary:

 Everybody loves a Parisian food market!